-What’s the difference between Employer Identification Number (EIN) and State Identification Number or also known as (Sales Tax Number)?
+What’s the difference between Employer Identification Number (EIN) or Federal Tax ID and State Tax ID or also known as (Sales Tax Number)?

-• An EIN is assigned by the IRS (Internal Revenue Service)
+• An EIN or Federal Tax ID is assigned by the IRS (Internal Revenue Service)

-• A State ID Number is Assigned by the state
+• A State Tax ID Number is Assigned by the state

-• An EIN is used to hire employees
+• An EIN or Federal Tax ID is used to hire employees

 • An EIN is used to file business taxes

-• State ID Numbers are used to file Sales Taxes
+• State Tax ID Numbers are used to file Sales Taxes

-• An Employer Identification Number is also known as Federal Employer Identification Number (FEIN).
+• An Employer Identification Number is also known as Federal Employer Identification Number (FEIN) or Federal Tax ID.

-The Employer identification Number and State Identification Number are two separate documents assigned by the federal and state respectively.
+The Employer Identification Number or Federal Tax ID and State Identification Number or State Tax ID are two separate documents assigned by the federal and state respectively.